Do Not Covet (Exodus 20:17)

 You shall not covet your neighbor’s wife.
 You shall not set your desire on your neighbor’s house or land, his male or female servant, his ox or donkey, or anything that belongs to your neighbor.

 We have to really look at this to make sure we understand what it’s saying.
-The word covet here simply means desire.
-The word isn’t bad in itself.
+The term "covet" here basically signifies a strong desire.
+The word itself isn't inherently negative.
 The Bible never says that desire is a bad thing in and of itself.
 The problem in this passage is that the object of desire is off limits because it belongs to someone else.
 To desire what belongs to someone else means that my desire becomes more important than the relationship that I have with that person.
-It leads to all kinds of other problems to.
+It leads to all kinds of other problems too.
 I may lie or steal or kill in order to obtain what rightfully belongs to them.
 The focus in this command is relationships.
 Coveting kills relationships.

 There’s more as we look at this command.
 God could have just said, “You shall not covet anything that belongs to your neighbor.”
 But he was very specific.
 He lists the things that we’re likely to covet: our neighbor’s house and property, wife, and donkey.
 It’s only after listing specifics that the command says “or anything that belongs to your neighbor.”
 The specificity of this command is very realistic.
 It anticipates the things that the Israelites were likely to covet.
 Today we might say, “Don’t covet your neighbor’s house or family, cottage, job, bank account, or car.”
 You can’t get off the hook with what this command teaches.
 We’re likely to look at our neighbor’s possessions, positions, and accomplishments and want what they have.